KiwiKid/openscadgen/README.md

 - [ ] Allow for setting of part id in the static instance config
 - [ ] Allow for exporting a set of images
 - [ ] (maybe) Configure option to automatically create a horizontal and/or vertical cross-sectional slice of the part
-- [ ] (maybe) make stl builds parallel to speed up processing time
 - [ ] Add clean-up option for old versions
 - [ ] (maybe) Add configurable watch mode to automatically re-run the tool when the scad file is changed
 - [ ] Tidy/Improve logging and log handling
 - [ ] Tools to ease handling of common openscad external libraries (i.e. BOSL2 etc)
+- [-] Better handling of params with Spaces in them (i.e. name= "My Name" -> "My-Name.stl")
+- [-] Better handling of params with Spaces in them (i.e. name= "My Name" -> "My-Name.stl")
+- [-] Add a HTML export file + image generation
 - [-] Warn when replacing existing stl export files
 - [-] Add ability to configure ranges of parameters in config file with auto-naming (i.e. i want models for each handle_diameter from 5 to 10, with )
 - [-] Allow for multi-part builds in the same config file (i.e. multiple scad files, generated with the same input parameters)
 - [-] Add config file generation quickstart command (to initialize a openscadgen config file from a scad file) (`openscadgen i new-project-name`)

 If you have any ideas/bugs/etc, please let me know and i'll try and fix them where possible.
-I do want to keep the goals of the project simple and specific (i have)
+I do want to keep the goals of the project simple and specific